Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Discussions

 \item Too good utility for an obfuscated dataset $T_{tr}'$ can anyhow enrich verifiers' local datasets.
 Those who abuse the PoL by raising PoL challenges against as many models as possible can easily outperform those who are challenged due to the unbalanced size of the local training dataset under a non-IID setting. \end{itemize}

 We propose to settle at a balanced stable point where spoofing the dataset and abusing the PoL to enrich local resources can be prevented, i.e., maximizing \textbf{Distinguishability} and minimizing the \textbf{Utility}, while featuring a high level of \textbf{Privacy}.
-Figs.~\ref{fig:experiment-norm-mnist-overlap} and~\ref{fig:experiment-norm-CIFAR-10-overlap} show the feasibility of meeting the above requirement; see Section~\ref{subsec: experiement results}.
+Figs.~\ref{fig: experiment-add-noise},~\ref{fig: experiment-accuracy}, \ref{fig:experiment-norm-mnist-overlap} and~\ref{fig:experiment-norm-CIFAR-10-overlap} show the feasibility of meeting the above requirement.
+Adding a certain level of noise to obfuscate the naked recognition can be achieved (Fig.~\ref{fig: experiment-add-noise}, high \textbf{Privacy}), while sharing others the obfuscated dataset during the PoL process should not retain the dataset utility (Fig.~\ref{fig: experiment-accuracy}, low \textbf{Utility}).
+Otherwise, malicious attackers in FL could just raise PoL challenges at will to enrich their data resources in a non-IID competition.
+At the same time, the noise level should not be excessive (Figs.~\ref{fig:experiment-norm-mnist-overlap} and~\ref{fig:experiment-norm-CIFAR-10-overlap}, high \textbf{Distinguishability}), or it causes a hard differentiation between an obfuscated dataset and an arbitrary dataset.
+This indicates that a PoL prover could send PoL verifiers a different dataset and pretend to have the correct dataset.
+As a result, PoL is invalidated by verifiers having to compare the F-norm between the claimed model and the replayed model based on a different dataset.
+This has been adopted in emerging FL frameworks~\cite{yu2023ironforge}.